maddisondesigns/ephemeris/readme.txt

 WooCommerce Support

 WooCommerce is a WordPress eCommerce toolkit that helps you sell anything.
 Beautifully.
 Turn your website into a powerful eCommerce site by installing the WooCommerce plugin by WooThemes.

+Developers

+If you're a developer and you'd like to see a handy map of all the custom theme hooks, simply define WP_EPHEMERIS_HOOKS as true in your wp-config.php file.
+Doing this will cause Ephemeris to display all the theme hooks so that it's easier for work out where they are all located.

 == Installation ==